Dr. Nalini Mohabir

 What destroyed El Dorado?

-Years later, stories that travel through such profound explosions of time and space continue to propel my interests.
-In particular, I am interested in tracing the routes of dis/placed labouring bodies, as a counter-narrative to colonial archives, and to offer a more contoured mapping of movements.
+Years later, tectonic movements through profound explosions of time and space continue to propel my interests.
+In particular, I am interested in tracing the routes of dis/placed labouring bodies, as a counter-narrative to colonial archives, and to offer a more contoured mapping of migrations by putting the past into conversation with the present.

-My doctoral dissertation (University of Leeds, 2012) focused on the return migration of labourers (formerly indentured to Caribbean plantations) back to India following Indian independence, and was funded by an Overseas Research Student Award (courtesy of the United Kingdom Higher Education Council).
+My doctoral dissertation (University of Leeds, 2012) focused on the return migration of labourers (formerly indentured to Caribbean plantations) back to India following Indian independence, i.e., decolonization and diaspora as mutually informing ideas.
+This research was funded by an Overseas Research Student Award (courtesy of the United Kingdom Higher Education Council).
 Research was conducted through interviews in England, Guyana, India, and Canada and in archives across Fiji, Guyana, India, Suriname, Trinidad and Tobago, and the United Kingdom.

 My writing has appeared in academic journals including Small Axe, Macomère, Caribbean Review of Gender Studies, Habitat International, and Postcolonial Interventions; newspapers (e.g., Stabroek News, Guyana; New Indian Express, India; and The Guardian, UK); in the contemporary art magazine Of Note, and an exhibition catalogue (Coolie Coolie Viens).